23 Best Things To Do In Lakeland, FL 2025

 4. Florida Children's Museum

-Florida Children’s Museum is designed for children ages 1 to 12 and provides interactive exhibits encouraging learning through play and exploration.
-The museum also has a space that is sensory-friendly and wheelchair accessible.
+Florida Children’s Museum is designed for children ages 1 to 12 and provides interactive exhibits that encourage learning through play and exploration.
+The museum also has a sensory-friendly and wheelchair-accessible space.

 Some popular activities include where kids can pretend to work a grown-up job: grocery store, food truck, vet clinic, or as a first responder.
 Older kids enjoy the music area and the numerous areas that allow them to explore and play with green screens.